kochanA/Portfolio/README.md

 ## Programming
 After completing my master's degree in electrical engineering, I was looking for a field in which I could develop and so I came up with the idea of ​​deepening my programming knowledge.
-I took my first steps in programming last year with the "Python 3 From Basics to Expert" course on the Udemy platform.
+I took my first steps in programming two years ago with the "Python 3 From Basics to Expert" course on the Udemy platform.
 In this way, I wanted to check if programming is something for me and since you are reading this, you can probably guess that I chose this path of development.
 The next step in developing my programming skills was enrolling in the Software Development Academy course, where under the watchful eye of experienced programmers I explore the secrets of Python programming in a very wide range.

 I have always liked to look for solutions to facilitate repetitive activities, since I noticed the possibility of using programming for such purposes, programming has become even more enjoyable for me.

 ## Course Software Development Academy
-I am pleased to participate in the "Python from Basics" course organized by the Software Development Academy.
+I was pleased to participate in the "Python from Basics" course organized by the Software Development Academy.
 The course consists of over 300 hours of classes, and I devote many hours a week to independent work, thanks to which I gained knowledge on the following topics:
 * Python: Python Basics, Python Technology, Python Intermediate, Algorithms and Data Structures,
 * Testing and good practices: Software testing and TDD, Design patterns and good practices,
 * Databases: SQL databases, Databases - programming.